 Be sure to spend some time exploring our beautiful Botanical Garden:

-- The Shop in the Garden features an exciting array not only of apple-related merchandise but also tools, books and gifts
+- The Shop in the Garden features an exciting array of apple-related merchandise as well as tools, books and gifts

 - Our Garden Centre has a wide variety of fruit and ornamental trees and hundreds of plants for your garden

-You can also discover great finds from our crafters, including knitwear, soaps, pottery and stationery.
+You can also discover great finds from our crafters, including books, soaps, pottery and stationery.

-A variety of talented entertainers keep the family amused, including family-friendly shows on the Main Stage.
+A variety of talented entertainers keep the family amused, including family-friendly shows on both the Great Lawn Main Stage and the West Entrance Small Stage.

 Anthony Blackman is a steel drummer loved by many.
-He has attended Apple Festival for the last five years.
+He has attended Apple Festival for the last six years.
 The beautiful sounds of his expertly played steel drum will soothe or energize you depending on the tune.
-You will find him in various areas of the Garden during Apple Festival 2016.
+You will find him in various areas of the Garden during Apple Festival 2017.